 Dr. Dimitriadis, PhD- ACT Professor of World Religions and Ancient Greek Ethics and Mythology- on the Church and the Pandemic

-ACT announces the recent publication (in Greek), entitled "The Church in a Period of Pandemic Period", by CEMES publications, which includes the proceedings from the International seminar “Church and the Pandemic” and additional documents by important scientists edited by ACT Professor Dr. Nikolaos Dimitriadis, Ph.D., Professor of World Religions, Greek ambassador of Globethics, General Secretary and head of the environmental campaign at the Center for Ecumenical, Missiological and Environmental Studies “Metr.
+ACT announces the recent publication (in Greek), entitled "The Church in the Pandemic Period", by CEMES publications, which includes the proceedings from the International seminar “Church and the Pandemic” and additional documents by important scientists edited by ACT Professor Dr. Nikolaos Dimitriadis, Ph.D., Professor of World Religions, Greek ambassador of Globethics, General Secretary and head of the environmental campaign at the Center for Ecumenical, Missiological and Environmental Studies “Metr.
 Panteleimon Papageorgiou” (CEMES), Executive committee member of World Conference Association of Theological Institutions (WOCATI).

 In December 2020, Dr. Dimitriadis, Ph.D. was featured in the panel “Church and Pandemic: 9 months later” and he shared some interfaith reflections of his multi-religious class at ACT which came up after the final essay question of the semester on “how religions and specifically the three major monotheistic religions, are responding and/or how they should respond in the face of this pandemic”.
 He stated that “as educators, Church members, and common people we are in front of a big challenge” and he analyzed through several examples the approach of religious leaders in front of the pandemic.